copsTvFan/cops-episode-guide/guide.md

 Aired 1990-11-17.

-**Las Vegas Special Edition 1 Hour -** A cop in a helicopter says people look at Las Vegas as a place you can get rich quick whether through gambling or the rapid growth in the valley and when they get here and don't realize that dream that's where I encounter these people.
+**Las Vegas Special Edition 1 Hour**

+A cop in a helicopter says people look at Las Vegas as a place you can get rich quick whether through gambling or the rapid growth in the valley and when they get here and don't realize that dream that's where I encounter these people.
 (Theme song) North East Area Command – Officer Larry Burns says he moved there in 1980 to work construction, but he